AlextheYounga/us-federal-code/usc/title-2-the-congress/chapter-43-congressional-committees/frontmatter.md

 4315.
 Overtime pay for FBI employees detailed to House Committee on Appropriations.

+4316.
+Allowances for compensation of interns in House committee offices.

 #### SUBCHAPTER III—SENATE ####

 4331.
 Computation of compensation for stenographic assistance of committees payable from Senate contingent fund.